Kuwait City, Kuwait

 When we asked expats and global nomads about the quality of medical care in Kuwait City, they replied:

 "Medical services in Kuwait City are generally of high quality, with both public and private healthcare facilities available.
 The public healthcare system is well-funded and provides free or low-cost medical care to Kuwaiti citizens, while expatriates can access these services for a nominal fee.
 Private healthcare facilities offer a wider range of services and shorter waiting times, but they can be more expensive.
 Many medical professionals in Kuwait City are well-trained and experienced, with some having received their education from Western countries.
 The city is also home to several specialized hospitals and clinics, offering services such as dentistry, ophthalmology, and dermatology.
-Pharmacies are widely available and well-stocked, but it is recommended to bring a supply of any necessary prescription medications when traveling to Kuwait," said one expat.
+Pharmacies are widely available and well-stocked, but it is recommended to bring a supply of any necessary prescription medications when traveling to Kuwait," commented one expat who moved to Kuwait City.

 Are healthcare and health insurance expensive in Kuwait City?